Arizona Rattlers

-The Arizona Rattlers are a professional indoor American football team based in Phoenix, Arizona.
-They are currently members of the Indoor Football League (IFL).
+The Arizona Rattlers are a professional indoor American football team based in the Phoenix metropolitan area that competes in the Indoor Football League (IFL).
 The Rattlers were founded in 1992 as an expansion team in the Arena Football League and were the third oldest active franchise in the AFL until their departure in 2016.
-They play their home games at Footprint Center in downtown Phoenix, but have occasionally played at Gila River Arena (now Desert Diamond Arena) in neighboring Glendale when their primary home has been unavailable.
+They play their home games at Desert Diamond Arena in Glendale.
+They previously played at Footprint Center in downtown Phoenix.

 The Rattlers are led by head coach Kevin Guy.
 Since the team's establishment in 1992, the Rattlers have won ten division titles and have played in nine ArenaBowl Championship games, winning championships in 1994, 1997, 2012, 2013, 2014.
 The Rattlers also won the 2017 United Bowl in their first season in the IFL.

+It is believed that the Rattlers are the longest-tenured, continuously-active indoor/arena team in the game's history being active for over 30 years (not counting the COVID-19 pandemic season cancelation in 2020).

 History

-Founding and White era (1991–2004)
+Founding (1991)

 In 1987, it was speculated that the Phoenix, Arizona, area would be a target for the newly formed Arena Football League (AFL).

 On September 11, 1991, it was announced that Jerry Colangelo had been awarded an expansion franchise in the AFL in Phoenix.
 Colangelo, owner of the NBA's Phoenix Suns, first approached Frank Kush to coach his team, but Kush declined the invitation.
 In October 1991, the team announced that former Dallas Cowboys quarterback Danny White would be the franchise's first head coach.
 In December 1991, the team announced that they would be named the Arizona Rattlers after more than 250 people suggested that the team's nickname should be the Rattlers, while 55% of their responders picked "Arizona" over "Phoenix".

+Danny White era (1992–2004)

 In 1992, the Rattlers began with their first two games on the road, and won their home debut in front of a sell-out crowd of 15,505 at America West Arena by a score of 56–31 over the Sacramento Attack.

 In 1994, the Rattlers captured their first ArenaBowl championship, with a 36–31 victory over the Orlando Predators.

+In 1997, the Rattlers won their second championship defeating the Iowa Barnstormers, led by future Super Bowl champion QB Kurt Warner, 55-33.

 In December 1999, Gene Nudo, White and Will Meris pursued the purchase of the Rattlers from Colangelo.